Minimalizing: Top 10 benefits and how to get started

 4. Creates Lasting Memories

-Stop spending money on massive amounts of gifts at the holidays for your family and go on a vacation instead.
+Stop spending money on massive amounts of gifts every year at the holidays for your family and go on a vacation instead.
 It is a great way to create lasting memories and lessen the clutter.

 5. Clears Your Mind